 While hundreds of wherries have existed overall since the 19th century, today only eight are left.
 Pleasure wherries Solace and Ardea are under private ownership, but can often be seen moored at Wroxham Broad and Horning respectively.

 The Norfolk Wherry Trust looks after trading wherry Albion at their yard on Womack Water, where Maud (privately owned) can also sometimes be found, and Wherry Yacht Charter Charitable Trust cares for pleasure wherry Hathor and wherry yachts Olive, Norada and White Moth at their base on the Bure in Wroxham.

 Both wherry organisations offer chartering and public events over the summer - please visit their websites for details of the vessels' current status and opportunities to view and sail the boats.

-Credits for the photos in this article go to Katy Walters and Wherry Yacht Charter
+Credits for some of the photos in this article go to Katy Walters and Wherry Yacht Charter